-Whereas the notion of "process" makes reference to changes through time, what can be called a behavior, the notion of "system" makes reference to something stable and substantial.
-Process philosophy always has rejected the irreductible existence of substances.
+Whereas the notion of process makes reference to changes through time, what can be called a behavior, the notion of system makes reference to something stable and substantial.
+Process philosophy always has rejected the existence of substances.
 From a process perspective, there would be no more stability than the stability of some dynamic patterns of behavior.

 In SD, there is a confluence between the notion of system and the notion of process.
-In other more familiar terms, between structures and behaviors.
+In other terms, between structures and behaviors.
 But the relationships between both notions are not simple.
-See the analyses and discussions about this topic offered in (Davidsen, 1992), (Ford, 1999), (Forrester, 1983), (Graham, 1977) and (Richardson, 1995).
-See also the mathematical orientation proposed by (Aracil, 1986) and (Toro and Aracil, 1988).
+(See, for instance, the analyses and discussions about this topic offered in Davidsen, 1992; Ford, 1999; Forrester, 1983; Graham, 1977; and Richardson, 1995.
+See also the mathematical orientation proposed by Aracil, 1986, and Toro and Aracil, 1988.)

-Also, we have to distinguish between 1) the relationships between the notion of system and the notion of process in the context of formal models, i.e., mathematical and computer models, and 2) their relationships in the context of model building.
-About that, see (Forrester, 1994).
+Also, we have to distinguish between 1) the relationships between the notion of system and the notion of process in the context of formal models, i.e., mathematical and computer models, and 2) their relationships in the context of model building (see Forrester, 1994).

-Let us explore a little bit the last distinction.
-It is very important in order to make clear how SD is conceptually connected with the notions of "system" and "process".
 In formal SD models, the structure goes first.
 A dynamic system is a mathematic object obtaining a peculiar identity through a dynamic behavior across time.
 We have something substantial, a structure, and something processual, a temporal behavior.
-However, in formal SD models, mathematical as well as computer ones, the structure of the system has the most important role.
+However, in formal SD models, mathematical and computer ones, the structure of the system has the most important role.
 For it is from the structure that a certain dynamic behavior is generated.

 Things are very different when we are building the SD models.
 Here, the processual component is crucial.
-We know about the real systems through how they behave.
-Even the structural expert knowledges of the agents involved in the system, the so called "mental models", have to be contrasted and corrected with the help of the dynamical knowledge concerning the behavior of the system.
-About an interpretation of SD models as "points of view" that change over time through a variety of processes of interaction, see (Vázquez and Liz, 2011).
+We know something about the real systems through how they behave.
+Even the structural expert knowledges of the agents involved in the system, the so called "mental models", have to be contrasted and corrected by the dynamical knowledge concerning the behavior of the system.
+(About an interpretation of SD models as "points of view" that change over time through a variety of processes of interaction, see Vázquez and Liz, 2011.)

-The above analyses show that SD is deeply connected with two traditions of thought.
+SD is deeply connected with two traditions of thought.
 But only one of them, the systemic tradition, has been taken explicitly into consideration.
 The other one, the tradition of process philosophy, has exerted an implicit and hidden influence.
-This situation is quite odd.
-There is no reason to obviate in our reflections the great importance of process concepts in the practice and methodology of SD.
+But this situation is quite odd.
+There is no reason to obviate in our reflective analyses the great importance of process concepts in the practice and methodology of SD.